ClaudioLutz/JobSearchAI/Documentation/System.md

 # JobsearchAI System Overview

 **Purpose**: The JobsearchAI system automates and enhances the job application process by intelligently scraping job listings, matching them against candidate CVs, and generating personalized application documents.
+The system features comprehensive user authentication to ensure secure access to all functionality.

 ## System Workflow & Data Flow

-The system operates through a series of interconnected components, primarily managed via a Flask web dashboard:
+The system operates through a series of interconnected components, primarily managed via a Flask web dashboard with full authentication protection:

+0.  **Authentication & Access Control**:
+    *   Users must log in with username/email and password to access any system functionality.
+    *   The `Authentication System` (`models/user.py`, `blueprints/auth_routes.py`, `forms/auth_forms.py`) provides secure user registration, login, and session management.
+    *   All routes are protected with `@login_required` decorators, ensuring complete system security.
+    *   User sessions are managed with Flask-Login, supporting "remember me" functionality and secure logout.

 1.  **CV Processing**:
     *   User uploads a CV (PDF) via the dashboard (`process_cv/cv-data/input/`).